 Dr. Carolyn Crowder - Board Member

 Dr. Crowder specializes in parent training and is an Adlerian practitioner.
 She works with families to establish respectful, effective childrearing methods that are neither autocratic nor indulgent.
-She also maintains a small private practice and enjoys giving lectures about Adlerian principles to groups of parents, teachers and mental health professionals.
-Her current interest is the excesssive psychotropic drugging of children for behavioral problems.
+She also maintains a small private practice and enjoys giving lectures about Adlerian principles to groups of parents, teachers, and mental health professionals.
+Her current interest is the excessive psychotropic drugging of children for behavioral problems.

-Dr. Crowder has appeared on 20/20, Today, The Early Show, Dateline, NPR, and Liftime Live as well as many local TV and radio programs throughout the country.
-She is the author of three parenting books, the national bestseller Backtalk (1998), Whining (2000) and Eating, Sleeping and Getting Up (2002.)
+Dr. Crowder has appeared on 20/20, Today, The Early Show, Dateline, NPR, and Lifetime Live as well as many local TV and radio programs throughout the country.
+She is the author of three parenting books, the national bestseller Backtalk (1998), Whining (2000), and Eating, Sleeping, and Getting Up (2002.)

 Diane received her BS degree in Aeronautical Engineering in 1971 from the Aero-Space Institute in Chicago.
 She then graduated from Air Force Officer Training School and was commissioned a Second Lieutenant.
 After active duty she joined Sikorsky Aircraft, a major manufacturer of military and civilian helicopters in Connecticut, as an engineer.
 Diane then earned an MBA degree from the University of New Haven in 1983.
 She continued to receive assignments of increased responsibility.
 As the Program Manager of a multi-million dollar helicopter night vision system, Diane was responsible for engineering, logistics, contracts, schedule, and budgets.